 4FS Exposure Time Calculator

 The 4FS Exposure Time Calculator (4FS_ETC) is a software tool used to fold large numbers of spectral templates through the system response of the 4MOST facility taking account of the range of possible atmospheric conditions.
 The 4FS_ETC derives its description of the 4MOST instrument response using outputs of the full instrument simulator TOAD.
+More details are provided by this description of the 4FS_ETC.

 The 4FS_ETC is used to estimate the exposure time that will be required (under a range of observing conditions) to obtain spectra of science targets that have a sufficiently high signal-to-noise ratio to satisfy the specific data quality requirements associated with each target.
 The 4FS_ETC is coded in such a way as to allow rapid bulk processing of a large number of spectral templates through a large parameter space of observing conditions.
 By design, the 4FS_ETC provides fully consistent results when compared to the single-object online ESO 4MOST ETC.